TrellixVulnTeam/swahilipython_SCMU/Doc/library/xdrlib.rst

    Packs a *list* of homogeneous items.
 This method is useful for lists with an indeterminate size; i.e. the size is not available until the entire list has been walked.
-For each item in the list, an unsigned integer ``1`` is packed first, followed by the data value from the list.  *pack_item* is the function that is called to pack the individual item.
+For each item in the list, an unsigned integer ``1`` is packed first, followed by the data value kutoka the list.  *pack_item* is the function that is called to pack the individual item.
 At the end of the list, an unsigned integer ``0`` is packed.

    For example, to pack a list of integers, the code might appear like this::

-      import xdrlib
+      agiza xdrlib
       p = xdrlib.Packer()
       p.pack_list([1, 2, 3], p.pack_int)